Uncharted 3: Drake's Deception: Marketing

 On August 30, 2011, Sony Computer Entertainment America and Spike TV announced a competition, challenging the Uncharted fans to become "a better adventurer than Nathan Drake!".
 Fans of 21 years of age or older could enter the contest and win a chance to play Uncharted 3 before public release.
 On October 31, Spike's GameTrailers TV presented the Uncharted 3: Race to the Ring on Spike TV.
 The 30-minute special featured five Uncharted fans from the United States engaged in physical and mental challenges, with the winner receiving an Uncharted-themed prize package including a Sony home theater system.

 In September 2011, Sony Computer Entertainment Europe announced a competition, challenging Uncharted fans to win the title "Uncharted Treasure Hunter".
 Fans of 18 years and older could enter the contest and win a chance to join "an action-packed quest treasure hunt through the Arabian Desert inspired by [the game]" and a chance to play Uncharted 3 before public release.
 The travel was from October 2 through October 6, with 20 competing adventurers from across Canada, Europe, the Middle East, and Australasia.
 The 20 competing adventurers engaged in physical and mental challenges, with the winner receiving "$10,000 worth of prizes".

 From October 18 through October 20, AMC Theatres hosted an Uncharted 3 "Play it First in 3D" event, showcasing Uncharted 3 at participating theaters across the United States.
 Participating theaters offered "an inside look from the development team at Naughty Dog", a multiplayer tournament, gameplay shown on the big screen in 3D, as well as raffles, prizes, and giveaways.
 "General Admission" tickets to the event cost $25 and the "Insider Access" $60, which allowed attendees to not only gain entry into the event but also get a copy of Uncharted 3 before its release.
 All "Insiders" had a copy of the game shipped to their homes on October 25 via FedEx, giving the attendees a full one-week head start over everyone else amidst the general public.

 The first TV spot was released on September 8, during the 2011 NFL Kickoff game between the Green Bay Packers and New Orleans Saints.
 On October 16, Naughty Dog released the launch TV spot for the game.
-A Japanese commercial to promote the game was released in October 19, which starred actor and producer Harrison Ford, and what Harrison Ford himself thought about a game he inspired.
+A Japanese commercial to promote the game was released on October 19, which starred actor and producer Harrison Ford, and what Harrison Ford himself thought about a game he inspired.
 To promote the game, Sony had several promotional events during October 2011, where the public had a chance to try out the multiplayer and single-player gaming experience, which was accompanied by a Q&A session with Naughty Dog.
 These events were in several regions, such as the European countries Norway and UK.
 On October 15, Sony offered gamers "the first ever public sampling" of Uncharted 3's single-player campaign at The Pelican Bar, London.
 Developers from Naughty Dog also turned up at the event, with a subsequent Q&A session.